Sumo Squat to High Pull

 Follow these step-by-step instructions to perform Sumo Squat to High Pull with proper form and technique.

-Start by standing with your feet wider than hip-width apart and toes pointed out.
-Hold a dumbbell or kettlebell with both hands in front of you.
+Stand with your feet wider than shoulder-width apart, toes pointed out at about a 45-degree angle, holding a dumbbell or kettlebell with both hands between your legs.

 Secondary Muscles